hackoregon/data-science-pet-containers/README.md

 To use this feature:

 1. Make sure all objects in the source databases have owners that will exist in the destination database.
-If the owner of an object doesn’t exist in the destination, the restore will fail.
+If the owner of an object doesn't exist in the destination, the restore will fail.
+Note that the `postgres` user will always exist, as will `dbsuper` and all users listed in `DB_USERS_TO_CREATE`.
 2. For each database you want restored, create a backup file.
 For documentation / repeatability, do this with `pg_dump` on the command line or in a script: